Minnesota Comprehensive Assessments—Series II

-The Minnesota Comprehensive Assessments— Series II (MCA-II) are the state tests measuring student progress for districts to meet the NCLB requirements.
-Mathematics are tested in grades 3-8 and 11.
-Reading is assessed in grades 3–8, writing in grade 9, and science is given in grades 5 and 8.
+The Minnesota Comprehensive Assessments—Series II (MCA–II) are the state tests measuring student progress for districts to meet the No Child Left Behind requirements.
+Mathematics are tested in grades 3–8 and 11.
+Reading is assessed in grades 3–8, writing in grade 9, and natural science is given in grades 5 and 8.

 Students take one test in each academic subject.
 Most students take the MCA, but students who receive special education services and meet eligibility criteria may take the MCA-Modified or the MTAS.